-Credit risk arises from cash at banks, trade receivables and contract assets and deposits and other receivables.
+Credit risk arises from cash at banks, trade receivables, contract assets and deposits and other receivables.
 Management has a credit policy in place and the exposures to these credit risks are monitored on an ongoing basis.

 To manage the risk arising from cash at banks, the Group only transacts with reputable banks which are all high-credit-quality financial institutions.
 There has no recent history of default in relation to these financial institutions.
-The expected credit loss was close to zero for the year ended 31 March 2021 (2020: same).
+The expected credit loss was insignificant for the year ended 31 March 2022 (2021: same).